-The Board selects the Chairman of the Board ("Chairman") in a manner that it determines to be in the best interests of the Company and its shareholders.
-The Board does not have a policy as to whether the role of Chief Executive Officer ("CEO") should be separate from that of Chairman, nor, if the roles are separate, whether the Chairman should be selected from the independent directors or should be an employee of the Company.
-This is a matter to be considered each time a new Chairman is selected, based upon the circumstances existing at that time.
-If the positions of Chairman and the CEO are held by the same person, there will be a Lead Director and the chair of the Governance/Nominating Committee will serve as the Lead Director.
+The Board selects the Chairman of the Board (the "Chair") in a manner that it determines to be in the best interests of the Company and its shareholders.
+The Board does not have a policy as to whether the role of Chief Executive Officer ("CEO") should be separate from that of Chair, nor, if the roles are separate, whether the Chair should be selected from the independent directors or should be an employee of the Company.
+This is a matter to be considered each time a new Chair is selected, based upon the circumstances existing at that time.
+If the position of Chair is not independent, or if it is otherwise determined to be warranted under the circumstances, there will be an Independent Vice Chair appointed to perform the functions of a lead independent director.